reedhodges/reedhodges.github.io/sql-proj.markdown

         <li>ranking.csv: team records for each season</li>
     </ul>

     My simulated basketball league will assign to a player expected values for several of their in-game statistics, e.g. three-point field goal percentage and number of rebounds.
-Let's look at the career three-point field goal percentages for starting players, and plot the distribution for each of the three positions, guard (G), forward, (F), and center (C).
+Let's look at the career three-point field goal percentages for starting players, and plot the distribution for each of the three positions, guard (<code>G</code>), forward, (<code>F</code>), and center (<code>C</code>).
 It is quick to run an SQL query against the games_details table to get this data:

     <pre><code class="sql">
     SELECT PLAYER_ID, SUM(FG3M) AS Total_FG3M, SUM(FG3A) AS Total_FG3A